finos/FDC3/docs/api-bridging/spec.md

 The DAB MUST allow for timeout configuration.

 The Bridge SHOULD also implement timeout for waiting on DA responses.
-Assuming the message exchange will be all intra-machine, a recommended timeout of 1500ms - 3000ms should be used.
+Assuming the message exchange will be all intra-machine, a recommended timeout of 1500ms SHOULD be used.
+Similarly, Desktop Agents SHOULD apply a timeout to requests made to the bridge that require a response (collated or otherwise), to handle situations where the bridge is not responding as expected.
+A recommended timeout of 3000ms SHOULD be used in this case.

 #### Channels